muchensthughs/cmpe274-Hackathon/README.md

-Update credential.ini
+1. Update credential.ini with you API Key.

+2. pip install all missing libraries

-Start the app:
+3. Start the app:

   streamlit run app.py